alphagov/govuk-design-guide/docs/accessibility-statement/index.md

 title: Accessibility statement
 description:
 ---
-This accessibility statement applies to the GOV.UK Design Library.
+description: This accessibility statement applies to the GOV.UK Design Library.

 This website is run by the Government Digital Service.